ikke123123/ikke123123/README.md

 - ...
 - More to come!

-If you have any ideas, or want to chat for any reason, hit me up on Discord: Ikke#6585.
-Or join the Fifth Quarter's Discord: https://discord.gg/unPAfxuaEY.

 <!--
 **ikke123123/ikke123123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.